openbmc/openbmc/poky/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

    released.
 You can use this variable flag to accomplish mutual exclusion.

+-  ``[network]``: When set to "1", allows a task to access the network.
+By default, only the ``do_fetch`` task is granted network access.
+Recipes shouldn't access the network outside of ``do_fetch`` as it usually undermines fetcher source mirroring, image and licence manifests, software auditing and supply chain security.

 -  ``[noexec]``: When set to "1", marks the task as being empty, with no execution required.
 You can use the ``[noexec]`` flag to set up tasks as dependency placeholders, or to disable tasks defined